Very rotten fine grained ice-Thaw stage 6). Thickness 13.5"

 Some suggestions if you are feeling compelled to go out:

 - Ask yourself it is really worth going out one more time.
 Don’t expect great skating or sailing.
 There are likely to be holes and cracks.
-If you have underestimated hte amount of thawing you may find your self on mattress ice.
+If you have underestimated hte amount of thawing you may find your self on rotten candeled ice.
 The ice is almost always rough and hard falls and ‘abrupt stops’ are common.
 Fishing can be nice in the warm sun but the walk back in can be dicey if you stay out a little too long.

 - This is a particularly bad time to be in/on a vehicle.